arcus/dart_orientation/orientation/orientation.md

 - desire to **learn** that task
 - **relevance** of that task to your current work

-There were 16 topics, for a total of 48 responses, as well as a few additional questions about your previous data science training (if any) and preferred learning methods.
+There were 16 tasks, for a total of 48 responses, as well as a few additional questions about your previous data science training (if any) and preferred learning methods.

 The main goal of this survey was to build **empirical learner personas** for your cohort.